rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 rabbitmqadmin export -V OLD_VHOST OLD_VHOST.json
 ```

-The following changes needs to be made to this file before loading it back into the NEW_VHOST:
+Make the following changes to this file before loading it back into the NEW_VHOST:

 1. Remove the `x-queue-type` declarations for queues that you want to have
    as classic mirrored queues in the old virtual host, and as quorum ones in the